gateio/proof-of-reserves/README.md

 * ### What is Merkle Tree?
    In cryptography and computer science, a hash tree or Merkle tree is a tree in which every leaf node is labelled with the cryptographic hash of a data block, and every non-leaf node is labelled with the hash of the labels of its child nodes.
 Hash trees allow efficient and secure verification of the contents of large data structures.

-* ### How to build the Merkle tree with user id and user balance?
+* ### How to build the Merkle tree with hashed user id and user balance?
-   User id (UID) and user balances are first exported from Gate's database.
-Each pair of UID and user balance will be hashed respectively, and then concatenated to form the underlying data block.
+   Hashed user id (UID) and user balances are first exported from Gate's database.
+Each pair of hashed UID and user balance will be hashed respectively, and then concatenated to form the underlying data block.
    For each data block, the same hash function will be applied to generate the leaf nodes of the Merkle tree.
 The resulting hashed data are subsequently hashed together in pairs to create the parent nodes of the leaf nodes.
 This process continues until it results in a single hash known as the merkle root.
 Please refer to the diagram below for illustration.
 After the merkle tree is successfully built, the leaf nodes will be exported into a plain text file, which will be published together with the merkle root hash by the auditor.

    <p align="center">